AaltoSciComp/scicomp-docs/training/scip/summer-kickstart/intro.rst

 * Day 1

-  * General big-picture stuff
+  * General big-picture stuff about high-performance computing
-  * Some practical skills and stuff
+  * Some practical skills
+  * Mostly lectures and demos
+  * Quite generic

 * Days 2 and 3

-  * Using the cluster
+  * Using a computer cluster
-  * Lessons will also be useful before you need a cluster.
+  * Aalto's cluster as an example, but applicable to others.
+  * Much more hands-on

 Who is attending?